A Conformal Fixed-Point Equation for the Effective Average Action: Introduction

 In~\cite{WEMT}, an equation was derived which is, in a sense, an unintegrated version of Wilson's Exact Renormalization Group (ERG) equation.
 However, whereas fixed-point solutions of the latter are not necessarily conformally invariant, solutions to the former enjoy full conformal symmetry.
 As such, it might be hoped that this new `conformal fixed-point equation' may provide a useful tool for addressing the question as to the spectrum of (local) Conformal Field Theories (CFTs).

 ERG equations are phrased in terms of the Wilsonian effective action, $\Stot$.
-However, for many practical applications it has proven profitable to work instead with the Legendre transform, $\Gamma$, generally referred to as the effective average action (for reviews, see~\cite{JMP-Review,Gies-Rev,Delamotte-Rev,Fundamentals,Reuter+Saueressig-Review}).
+Nevertheless, for many practical applications it has proven profitable to work instead with the Legendre transform, $\Gamma$, generally referred to as the effective average action (for reviews, see~\cite{JMP-Review,Gies-Rev,Delamotte-Rev,Fundamentals,Reuter+Saueressig-Review}).
 In this paper we perform the Legendre transform of the conformal fixed-point equation, to provide an equivalent version phrased in terms of what might reasonably be called an effective average Lagrangian: \ie\ a quasi-local \footnote{A quasi-local functional is one which exhibits a derivative expansion.} object which integrates to $\Gamma$.

-After setting conventions in \sect{Conventions}, \sect{ERG} recalls the standard Legendre transform machinery and illustrates it by transforming a particular ERG equation.
+After setting conventions in \sect{Conventions}, \sect{ERG} recalls the standard Legendre transform machinery and illustrates it by transforming the canonical ERG equation of~\cite{Ball}.
 Following this, \sect{SCT} derives the Legendre transform of the special conformal partner of this ERG equation.
 From here, it is a trivial matter to deduce the form of the conformal fixed-point equation within the framework of the effective average action which is done in \sect{CFPE}, prior to concluding.